kxrxh/QueueMaster/README.md

 2. The **gRPC server** pushes the task into the **RabbitMQ** queue.
 3. A **worker node** picks up the task, processes it, and sends the result back to the client via gRPC.

-## Contributing 🤝

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new feature branch (`git checkout -b feature/new-feature`).
-3. Commit your changes (`git commit -m "Add new feature"`).
-4. Push to the branch (`git push origin feature/new-feature`).
-5. Open a Pull Request.

 ## License 📜

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.